tmylesc/homework7/README.md

 * [Questions](#questions)

 ## Installation
-adhafhd
+testing

 ## Usage
-adfhfdah
+testing

 ## License
-This application uses the GPL license.
+This application uses the  license.

 ## Contributing
-adfhafdh
+testing

 ## Tests
-afdhadfh
+testing

 ## Questions
-More info about this application can be found at <https://github.com/afdaf>.
+More info about this application can be found at <https://github.com/testing>.
-If you have any questions you can email <afhafh>.
+If you have any questions you can email <testing>.